Please reach us at friskyfluffyfrenchies@gmail.com if you cannot find an answer to your question.

 We deworm our pups starting at 2 weeks of age and continuing on every 2 weeks thereafter with Pyrantel Pamoate (which is for pinworm, roundworm, and hookworm).
 At 6 weeks of age, your puppy will receive their first dose of Nobivac® Canine 1-DAPPv (which is for parainfluenza, adenovirus type 1 (hepatitis), adenovirus type 2 (respiratory disease), canine distemper and parvovirus).
 And then another dose of Nobivac® Canine 1-DAPPv at 10 weeks of age.
 Your pup will come with a puppy care package of puppy chow, puppy toys and a snuggly blanket.
 Your pup will also come DNA tested.
 And your pup will come with AKC Limited Registration.
 Limited Registration simply means no breeding rights.
 Note: we consider some individuals for Full Registration (ie breeding rights) but we are very selective with who we work with.
 Puppy prices listed do not allow breeding rights.

+We would love to meet with you!
+In fact, we require an online visit to help insure our pups are placed in the best possible loving home.
 We don't take visitors in our home - for a variety of obvious safety and health-related reasons.
-However, we do offer one 10-minute Google Meet Video Call if you would like to meet some of our Frenchie puppies in real-time.
-This is offered to serious adoptive parents only.
+However, we do offer one 20-minute Google Meet Video Call if you would like to meet some of our Frenchie puppies in real-time.
 Please fill out our Contact Form to inquire about, and/or schedule, an online meet up.

 Yes, Frenchies can be healthy.
 Health depends on which pedigrees are being bred: health testing must be performed on dams and studs, and breeding must be done selectively.
 Selective breeding must be based on the primary goal of health.
 Goals - such as color and coat length - should always be secondary.
 When a French Bulldog is health-tested with good results, that is the lineage that should be used in breeding.
 We do want to carry on and increase the presence of healthy hips, healthy spines, good breathing, etc. On the contrary, if health tests report abnormalities and defects, we do not want to pass on those qualities to puppies.
 Health also depends on how the Frenchies are being cared for and raised: a high-nutrition diet, appropriate space and exercise, ample attention and training, a high level of education about animal husbandry on the part of the breeder, and clean and safe living areas are all essential aspects of raising healthy French Bulldogs.
 Cutting corners, especially with this breed, is not acceptable.